INFORMATION ABOUT THE NEW AUTHORISATION SYSTEM TO TRAVEL ACROSS THE EUROPEAN UNION

 In order to apply for an ETIAS, you will need the following:

-A valid passport issued by a visa-exempt country
+- A valid passport issued by a visa-exempt country

-Your contact information including the physical address of your permanent residence, your phone number and your email address
+- Your contact information including the physical address of your permanent residence, your phone number and your email address

-Why ETIAS Authorization?
+Why ETIAS Authorisation?

 In recent years security in the European Union has frequently made the headlines, made the headlines from the terrorist attacks in France, Belgium and Germany to the immigration crisis in Italy, to name a few.
 The European Union as a supranational body is urged to address and respond to these threats.
 This sets the milieu for various measures proposed by the European Commission to strengthen external border controls as well as to enhance internal security within the EU community.
-One of the approaches is the establishment of the ETIAS which stands for European Travel Information and Authorization System.
+One of the approaches is the establishment of the ETIAS which stands for European Travel Information and Authorisation System.
 This system applies to the citizens of countries which are not part of the EU but are granted the privilege to access the EU without an entry visa.